slaclab/pam_oauth2_device/README.md

 A demo video is avaliable here: https://drive.google.com/file/d/1WzDRL0RFDXfvUgabbXNzBppV-DKXyUN1/view?usp=sharing

-This code was originally developed by Mazarykova Univerzita and has been refactored by UKRI-STFC.
+This code was originally developed by [Mazarykova Univerzita](https://github.com/ICS-MU/pam_oauth2_device) and [this branch](https://github.com/stfc/pam_oauth2_device) has been refactored by UKRI-STFC as a part of the [IRIS](https://www.iris.ac.uk/) activity.

 ## Build

 The upstream build uses basic `make` and we have stuck with this for compatibility reasons.
 The two basic targets are `make` and `make test`; the latter will build (some of) the tests and run them.

-Note that at present some of the integration tests are failing.
+* Note that at present some of the integration tests are failing.
+* Note you can build RPMs and DEBs, though currently they are designed for CentOS7 and Ubuntu 18.04 respectively.
+  * The build currently requires Docker (or compatible)

-### Build on Scientific Linux or CentOS7
+### Manual Build on Scientific Linux or CentOS7

 ```
 yum install epel-release